MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-vat-group.md

 Communication happens from group members to the representative.
 The group representative exposes an API that allows the members to submit their VAT returns to the VAT group representative.
 [!INCLUDE[d365fin](includes/d365fin_md.md)] supports inter-group VAT return submissions for companies using [!INCLUDE[d365fin](includes/d365fin_md.md)] on-premises or online, and in any combination.
 The setup of the communication depends on the constellation.
 The following sections describe how to set up various group constellations.

-The following is the recommended order of the steps to set up a VAT group:
+The following list shows the recommended order of the steps to set up a VAT group:

 1. Create the setup in Azure Active Directory.
 For more information, see [Requirements for Authentication](ui-extensions-vat-group.md#requirements-for-authentication).
 2. Share the technical information that VAT group members and the representative need to connect their [!INCLUDE[d365fin](includes/d365fin_md.md)] tenants.

-Usually, this is information the VAT group representative has, like for example name of the VAT group representative environment to which the VAT group members will submit VAT.
+  Usually, the VAT group representative has this information, such as the name of the VAT group representative environment to which the VAT group members will submit VAT.
 3. Create users in the VAT group representative's [!INCLUDE[d365fin](includes/d365fin_md.md)] that VAT group members can use to authenticate and connect.
-4. Run the VAT Group Management assisted setup guide to connect the VAT group members.
-This requires some information from the VAT group representative.
-For more information, see [VAT Group Member Setup](ui-extensions-vat-group.md#vat-group-member-setup).
-Make sure to note the **Group Member ID** from each VAT group member.
-The representative needs the ID to add the company to the VAT group.
+4. Run the **Set up VAT Group Management** assisted setup guide to connect the VAT group members.

+  The guide requires some information from the VAT group representative.
+For more information, see the [VAT Group Member Setup](#vat-group-member-setup) section.
+Make a note of the **Group Member ID** for each VAT group member.
+The representative needs these IDs to add the companies to the VAT group.
 5. Set up the VAT Group Management extension in the VAT group representative's [!INCLUDE[d365fin](includes/d365fin_md.md)] by using the **Set up VAT Group Management** assisted setup guide.

 > [!NOTE]
 > To connect to the VAT group representative, group members need a user with access to the VAT group representative's [!INCLUDE[d365fin](includes/d365fin_md.md)].
 The VAT group representative must create at least one user for this, however, for security reasons we recommended that you create a user for each VAT group member.
 Make sure to distribute the credentials for these users to VAT group members in a secure way.

 ## Understanding the VAT Group Management Setup

 The VAT group representative exposes an API that VAT group members can use to connect to their [!INCLUDE[d365fin](includes/d365fin_md.md)] tenant and submit VAT returns.
 VAT group members will often use [!INCLUDE[d365fin](includes/d365fin_md.md)] in separate Azure Active Directory tenants.
 Therefore, more setup is needed to make a connection between the VAT group member and representative's [!INCLUDE[d365fin](includes/d365fin_md.md)].

 VAT group members connect to the representative by calling a web service on the VAT group representative tenant.
 The caller must be authenticated using OAuth.
 When the VAT Group Management extension is set up, you will be asked to authenticate to the VAT group representative to get and save an access token.
 This access token is used when submitting VAT returns to the VAT group representative.